calliope-project/calliope/doc/user/installation.rst

 Running Calliope requires four things:

-1. the Python programming language (version 3)
+1. the Python programming language, version 3.5
 2. a number of Python add-on modules (see :ref:`below for the complete list <python_module_requirements>`)
 3. a solver: Calliope has been tested with `GLPK <https://www.gnu.org/software/glpk/>`_, `CPLEX <http://ibm.com/software/integration/optimization/cplex-optimization-studio/>`_, and `Gurobi <http://www.gurobi.com/>`_.
 Any other solver that is compatible with Pyomo, which Calliope uses to construct the models, should work.
 4. the Calliope software itself